 From the time we’re young, we’re told that a “good woman” is loyal.

-That love means sacrifice—and if it’s hard or hurts, it must be real.
+We’re taught that love means sacrifice… and if it’s hard or hurts, it must be real.

 So we stay, even when we’re unhappy.

-That if we prove our devotion, he’ll eventually see it—and appreciate us for sticking it out.
+We stick around through disrespect and neglect… thinking if we prove our devotion, he’ll eventually see it and appreciate us.

 Without a second thought, we move cities to support him, lend him money we worked hard for, and put our own dreams on hold so he can chase his.